MartinbengtssonSE/RTraining/README.md

 Once you complete a module, commit and push your changes to your own repo and give me access.
 I'll check your answers and I will release the answers I came up with myself.

 Good luck!

+And now it's all mine. setup done to Github with git bash!